Miserlou/Zappa/README.md

 For more Django integration, take a look at the [zappa-django-utils](https://github.com/Miserlou/zappa-django-utils) project.

-_(Please note that commands which take over 30 seconds to execute may time-out.
+_(Please note that commands which take over 30 seconds to execute may time-out preventing output from being returned - but the command may continue to run.
 See [this related issue](https://github.com/Miserlou/Zappa/issues/205#issuecomment-236391248) for a work-around.)_

 ### SSL Certification